 - Increase your bone density

-- Help you look thinner as muscles, while heavier, take up less room than fat
+- Help you look thinner and more shapely since muscles, even though heavier, take up less room than fat

 Captain of Team A - Aerobic exercise:

 - Burn a lot of calories right off the bat